Carpet Fitting Cost

 This type of underlay is usually made from recycled foam and/or foam cut-offs.
 It comes in different thicknesses which means it can be used with almost all the carpets on the market.

 It’s comfortable underfoot, which helps make this the most popular type of underlay.
 Another benefit is that polyurethane foam can be recycled again after use.
+This is the cheapest type of underlay and costs as little as £1 per square metre.

 Ready to get a quote from local tradesmen?